-But to really understand how the dark web works and the role it plays in the cybercrime ecosystem, sometimes it’s worth remembering that neither the major underground forums nor the users who frequent them are monolithic.
-And while these forums certainly play a key role in driving cybercrime, sometimes they simply function as tools for people to communicate.
-In fact, content posted on the dark web can even “go viral” in a way that resembles regular social media platforms.
+But to understand how the dark web works and the role it plays in the cybercrime ecosystem, sometimes it’s worth remembering that neither the major underground forums nor the users who frequent them are monolithic.
+And while these forums certainly play a key role in driving cybercrime, sometimes they function as tools for people to communicate.
+Content posted on the dark web can even “go viral” in a way that resembles regular social media platforms.

 With that in mind, I’d like to share some surprising discoveries I recently made about a particular series of posts within underground forums, which can help us understand some of the dynamics of conversations on the dark web.

-The first of these posts caught my eye while I was doing research for a report about abuse of digital payment platforms on the deep and dark web.
+The first of these posts caught my eye while researching for a report about abuse of digital payment platforms on the deep and dark web.
 What stood out as strange to me was the post’s peculiar disclaimer:

 I queried for “In case of an investigation by any federal entity or similar” in Cybersixgill’s investigative portal.
 I found many results, and they were pretty interesting: The earliest one was from June 8, 2017 – three years earlier than the post that I had found first – and it included the same disclaimer, almost verbatim:

-Both posts appeared in the same popular dark web forum, which we’re going to refer to as Forum_X.
+Both posts appeared in the same popular dark web forum, which we will refer to as Forum_X.
 In fact, over 90% of the posts that we discovered with this disclaimer were from Forum_X.

 What’s going on?
 What triggered such a staggering spike?